Alberthua-Perl/tech-docs/README.md

 # tech-docs
-📌📌📌 The directory includes shared docs involved some fields of Linux 🐧:
+📌📌 Include shared docs involved some fields of Linux 🐧, as followings:

-🎉 Linux kernel
+👉 Linux kernel

-🎉 SDN, NFV, IaaS
+👉 SDN, NFV, OpenStack

-🎉 Container🐳, Kubernetes🕸, OpenShift⭕️, Istio⛵, Envoy, cloud-native
+👉 Container 🐳, Kubernetes 🕸, OpenShift ⭕️, Istio ⛵, Envoy, etc

-🎉 Shell, Golang, Python
+👉 Shell, Golang, Python

-🎉 CI/CD♾️, Jenkins, SonarQube
+👉 CI/CD ♾️, Jenkins, SonarQube

-👏 All docs will be continuously updated from time to time.
+💕 All docs will be continuously updated from time to time.